Twenty plus years later, I still remember the shame I felt after it happened.

-And don’t forget to do this every single day– do something that makes you feel really happy inside and while you feel happy feelings, tell yourself you’re lovely and lovable.
-You’ll start to feel the difference in your heart and then you’ll feel stronger and less able to be around the negativity because that’s not who you are.
+And don’t forget to do this every single day– do something that makes you feel joyful and happy inside and while you feel these good feelings, tell yourself you’re lovely and lovable.
+You’ll start to feel the difference in your heart and you’ll feel stronger and less able to be around the negativity because that’s not who you are.
 Then one day, you’ll wake up and know, this is the day.
 This is the day you’ll leave.
 Because that joy you’ve been feeling has been gathering up strength.

 You’ll drive to your friend’s house, or the police, and tell them what’s been happening to you and your littles for so long.
 You’ll leave hell on earth, and enter a new life that you’ll love, and then you’ll begin to love yourself so much.